 Not only is UT Dallas a pipeline for DFW’s workforce, its students comprise a large portion of the region’s current workforce.
 The University of Texas at Dallas has become the alma mater of more than 112,000 alumni since its founding in 1969, and approximately two-thirds live in the Metroplex.

 UTD itself is a key economic development player in the region.
 It still owns more than 100 acres of undeveloped land.
-In 2023, UT Dallas will be one of the stops on the DART Silver Line adjacent to Northside, a mixed-use, transit-oriented development at the north end of campus.
+UT Dallas will be one of the stops on the DART Silver Line adjacent to Northside, a mixed-use, transit-oriented development at the north end of campus.
 The University continues to create partnerships to expand its vision of developing a transformational, intellectual village on campus.